-Astros And Nationals Set To Face Off As World Series Starts Tuesday In Houston
+Astros And Nationals Primed To Start 2019 World Series In Houston

 The World Series will begin Tuesday night, as the Houston Astros host the Washington Nationals.
 The first pitch will be thrown at 8:08 p.m.
 ET, in a series between clubs that can each boast of having three aces.